ninewise/dissertation/on-the-side/related-work.md

 the students on invitation of Tom Ruttink and Dries Schaumont.
 They introduced our students to the SMAP project.
-In 2020, we partnered with ourselves as the Unipept team, and had the students work on the FragGeneScan project, the results of which leaded to Chapter
+In 2020, we partnered with ourselves as the Unipept team, and had the students work on the FragGeneScan project, the results of which lead to Chapter
 \ref{chapter:fgsrs}.
 In 2021, we once more joined up with Tom and Dries on the SMAP project.